grafana/faro-web-sdk/docs/sources/developer/architecture/components/metas.md

 ### Browser

 The `browser` meta helps with identifying the environment where the app is running and it should not change across a session.
-Altough it is not handled automatically by the core package, nor is it the responsability of the end-user to define it.
+Altough it is not handled automatically by the core package, nor is it the responsibility of the end-user to define it.
 Wrapper packages like `web-sdk` should handle it.

 Properties: